 Organizing products into collections can help target a specific audience, keep to a theme, or showcase similar product categories.
 There are three primary benefits to creating collections:

-The Shopify collection editor allows you to title, describe, image, and manage SEO information for your collections in a similar way that you would do so with products.
+The Shopify collection editor allows you to title, describe, image, and manage SEO information for your collections in a similar way that you would do with products.
 The main thing to pay attention to here is the Collection type box.
 This gives you the option to either create a collection manually or automatically.

 If you go with the manual option, you’ll then be able to look for products and add them to the collection individually.
-If you select the automated option though, you’ll just need to set up some easy rules that populate your collection depending on: price, tags, or other conditions.
+If you select the automated option, though, you’ll just need to set up some easy rules that populate your collection depending on price, tags, or other conditions.

 Products are essential for your online store, but they aren’t the only thing you need.
 Your eCommerce website will also require additional pages that provide customers with more information about your business, build trust, and make other details easily accessible.
 These types of pages are just as important as product or category pages.